nodejs/node-chakracore/doc/api/os.md

 *Note*: Because `nice` values are UNIX-specific, on Windows the `nice` values of all processors are always 0.

+*Note*: On iOS, CPU speed values are always 0.

+*Note*: On Android, returns undefined since Android 8.0.
+On earlier Android versions the CPU values can be inconsistent, since some devices can turn CPU cores on and off as an energy saving strategy.
+Properties can be returned as zero for cores that have been turned off while getting them.

 ## os.endianness()
 <!-- YAML
 added: v0.9.4